-Every workshop revolves around the use the HEInnovate self-assessment tool and selfassessments from participants coupled with the facilitator's ability to interpret and explain these assessments.
-It is recommended that the facilitator introduces an expert speaker or a previous workshop participant who has made progress in using HEInnovate to provide additional insight into the areas or implementation.
+Every workshop revolves around the use the HEInnovate self-assessment tool and self-assessments from participants coupled with the facilitator's ability to interpret and explain these assessments.
+It is recommended that the facilitator may want to introduce an expert speaker or a previous workshop participant who has made progress in using HEInnovate to provide additional insight into the areas or implementation.
 For the Stage 1 workshop: Introduction to HEInnovate, it is possible that there are no self-assessment results available and some participants may be unfamiliar with HEInnovate.